Many people dislike and even fear spiders even though, for the most part, they are very beneficial due to their role as predators of insects.

 Are They Dangerous?

-The Brown Recluse: Brown Recluse spiders are primarily structural pests, living inside and around homes.
-As their name implies, they are not generally seen in the open preferring dark secluded spaces.
+The Brown Recluse spiders are primarily structural pests, living inside and around homes.
+As their name implies, they are not generally seen in the open, preferring dark secluded spaces.
 They can be found in rock piles, firewood, etc., outdoors, and in boxes, corners, stored clothing or other stored items in basements, attics, crawlspaces, etc., inside the home.
 They do not actively pursue humans, but instead, only bite if disturbed.

 Commonly known as the "fiddle-back" spider because of the distinct fiddle-shaped marking on its back, the Brown Recluse can administer an extremely painful and potentially dangerous bite.
 A person bitten by a Brown Reclusive may not be immediately aware of having been bitten at the time of the bite.
 The first symptoms often appear several hours later in the form of a small blister, redness, and swelling.
 In the days following, the tissue dies and sloughs off, exposing underlying flesh.
-This develops into an open sore which is very slow to heal and can leave a nasty, sunken scar after healing.
+This develops into an open sore which is slow to heal and can leave a nasty, sunken scar after healing.
 There may also be accompanying flu-like symptoms such as nausea, chills, fever, and restlessness.
-If you suspect you have been bitten by a Brown Recluse spider, do not panic, but seek immediate medical attention and call a pest management professional for and inspection of the home.
+If you suspect you have been bitten by a Brown Recluse spider, do not panic, but seek immediate medical attention and call a pest management professional for an inspection of the home.